shashanksal/lead-management-ui-test/SOLUTION.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node`, `npm` and `Docker` installed globally on your machine.
+Create `.env` file using the template `.env.development` and add appropriate values against the parameters.

 - Installation: `npm install` server and ui to get `node_modules` installed respectively.